dhruv-ahuja/observability_comparison/README.md

 ### SigNoz Setup

-Start the self-hosted SigNoz stack:
+First, start the self-hosted SigNoz stack, we will later add our application to this docker network:

 ```bash
 docker compose -f signoz/deploy/docker/docker-compose.yaml up -d --remove-orphans